mitre-attack/attack-navigator/USAGE.md

 ## Upgrading a Layer to the Current Version

 The layer upgrade interface allows users to upgrade an ATT&CK Navigator layer created on a previous version of ATT&CK to the current version of the dataset.
-With this interface, users can step through each change in the set of techniques in the dataset:
+With this interface, users can step through each change in the dataset of techniques:
 - The user can view techniques which have been added to the dataset since the layer was created and annotate them as necessary.
 - The user can see whether the techniques they had previously annotated have changed and adjust the annotations accordingly.
 - The user can determine if any annotated techniques have been removed or replaced by new techniques and in the latter case copy